 - Fresh parsley

 The few ingredients you’ll need are fairly common, making it easy to keep them on hand.
 Once you master the basics, you’ll be surprised at how often you’ll find yourself whipping up a batch of onions and mushrooms.
-After all, you never know when you’ll need to whip up some mushrooms & onions to jazz up a meal!
+After all, you never know when you’ll need some mushrooms & onions to jazz up a meal!

 Clean the mushrooms with a damp towel, cutting the ends as necessary.